cacophony-wj/licentia_black/README.md

 ## Post-Installation

-### Verifying the Modlist

-_Licentia_ is over 500GB in size.
-Given the likelihood of corrupted files during installation, it is strongly recommended that files be checked after installation.

-To verify the modlist, click the Gear icon in the upper right.
-Click the button along the middle left that reads "Launch Wabbajack CLI."
-Type the following commands:

-`cd cli`

-`wabbajack-cli verify-modlist-install -m "path to the Licentia.wabbajack file" -i "Licentia install folder path"`

-Obviously, you will need to replace the portions in quotations with the specific file locations on your system.
-The Command Line Interface will hash and verify every file in the list against a known signature.

-I recognize that many people are unfamiliar with file paths and how to type in command-line commands.
-Most modern devices never require such knowledge.
-[Here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) is a comprehensive guide on how to use the command line.
-I realize this solution is not ideal, but until a Verify button is added to _Wabbajack_, this step will remain necessary for larger modlists.
-Note the location of your `Licentia.wabbajack` file and your `X:\Licentia` directory and do the best you can.

-You must reinstall the list until every file returns as a 100% match.
-This may be much more difficult if your Internet connection is poor, or the _Wabbajack_ app is frequently interrupted.
-Do note that if you launch _Mod Organizer 2_, you just changed some of the files, so they will not verify.
-Do not touch anything before verifying.

 ### Tweaking the Modlist

 If you wish to change your game's resolution, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, the HEIGHT is listed BEFORE the WIDTH.